fschuhi/digital-garden-rob-burbea-publish/Retreats.md

 <br/>
 </div></div>

 There is an [[Introduction]] to this Digital Garden and also help pages which show [[How to browse the Digital Garden|how to browse the Digital Garden]].
-You might also want to check out the [[Index]] for key terms and phrases.
+You might also want to check out the [[Index]] for key terms and phrases, or check out the [[Guided meditations|guided meditations.]]

 If you have been here before you might want to check out the [[Changelog]] for new content and features.
-For any feedback or suggestions relating to this Digital Garden, please email frank.schuhardt@gmail.com
+For any feedback or suggestions relating to this Digital Garden, please email fschuhi@yahoo.com
 \

 ## Retreats and series of talks